Your Nutrisystem Getting Started GuideArticle posted in: Turbo13

 2. Sort Your Stash

-If your order includes a mix of meal occasions (think breakfast, lunch, dinner and snacks), it will be beneficial to group them together by category.
-To make it easy on you, all Nutrisystem entrees and snacks are color-coded: breakfasts are orange, lunches are blue, dinners are red and snacks are purple.
+Your order includes a mix of meal occasions (think breakfast, lunch, dinner and snacks), it will be beneficial to group them together by category.
+To make it easy on you, all Nutrisystem entrees and snacks are color-coded: Breakfasts are orange, lunches are blue, dinners are red and snacks are purple.
 Try placing all of your breakfast items in one spot, all of your lunch items next to those, etc. Knowing which meals are which will be helpful on those busy days you just want to grab and go.
-If you ordered Lean13, you may want to keep your first week of foods separate as well, as they have been specially selected for your first seven days on program.

 3. Get Familiar with the Grocery Guide